tjcarney89/swift-classes-reading-ios-0217/README.md

 > There is no royal road to anything.
 One thing at a time, all things in succession.
 That which grows fast, withers as rapidly.
 That which grows slowly, endures. -[Josiah Gilbert Holland](https://en.wikipedia.org/wiki/Josiah_Gilbert_Holland)

+## Overview

+We'll introduce classes, which provide a way to encapsulate several pieces of data into one object, which you can refer to using one constant or variable.

 ## Learning Objectives

-* Learn how to create your own data types using classes
+* Create data types using classes
-* Understand the difference between classes and instances of a class
+* Distinguish between classes and instances of a class
 * Declare properties for a class
 * Turn functions into methods for a class
-* Understand how `self` is used in a method
+* Use `self` in a method

 ## Classes